companieshouse/lfp-appeals-api/README.md

 1. Clone [Docker CHS Development](https://github.com/companieshouse/docker-chs-development) and follow the steps in the README.

-2. Enable the `lfp-appeals` module
+2. Enable the `lfp-appeals` module.

 3. Navigate to `http://api.chs.local:9000`